Sumboard

 Recharts supports all the chart types you'd expect for modern dashboards:

 Each chart type is customizable.
 Change colors, themes, animations, tooltips, legends, and axes.
-If the built-in components don't meet your needs, you can create custom components and integrate them seamlessly.
+If the built-in components don't meet your needs, you can create custom components and integrate them smoothly.

 Understanding when to use each visualization type is critical for effective data communication.
 Our guide on choosing the right chart type covers decision frameworks for selecting the most appropriate visualization for your data story.